Anthurium papillilaminum, a Panama wild plant, is prized for its signature olive green leaves, requiring a tropical environment to thrive.

 Also, the problems like root rot, leaf spot, and floppy leaves can appear in Anthurium papillilaminum caused by bacteria and fungi.

 Isolate the damaged plant from other members and cut off the damaged leaves.

 Use a copper-rich fungicide every six months to control future infections.

 The Anthurium papillilaminum is a moderate to slow-grower that grows a few inches every active season.

-The magnificent leaves mature into 90 cm dark-green, leathery foliage with prominent white veining around the base and attain a height of 6 feet.
+Leaves mature into 90 cm dark-green, leathery foliage with prominent white veining around the base with a plant height of 6 feet.

-You can quickly identify a Papillaminum from another Anthurium by its dark olive green leaf tinged with red to violet red.
+You can quickly identify a papillilaminum from another Anthurium by its dark olive green leaf tinged with red to violet red.

 The upper surface has a velvet blade with the collective veins lying close to the edge of the leaf blade.